This article will be updated regularly.

-- The May/June exam window is being extended to July.
-However, the US government estimates that the COVID-19 pandemic could extend beyond July.
-If the pandemic continues, candidates who have paid for their exam will be able to rebook it for the Sept/Oct window without a penalty.
+If the pandemic continues, candidates who have paid for their exam will be able to rebook it for the September-October window without a penalty.

 The CDC reminds everyone that there is no vaccine for COVID-19, as of today, and has the following general recommendations: